loktar00/jest/readme.md

 -   Fully featured particle engine
 -   Clickable sprites, and other mouse events such as the mousewheel.

+[Demo Showing Animated Sprites]

-[Demo Showing Animated Sprites]: http://loktar00.github.com/jest/
+[Demo Showing Animated Sprites]:http://loktar00.github.com/jest/

 Things that still need to be done